bodo-ai/PyDough/tpch_demo/README.md

 ./setup_tpch.sh <database_file_path>
 ```

-Note: This script will not combine with an existing database file and will fail if tahe file already exists at the provided path.
+Note: This script will not combine with an existing database file and will fail if the file already exists at the provided path.

 ## Demo Dependencies
 In addition to the set of PyDough dependencies, the TPCH demo requires the following